-- BROOKS, Mary M. (Forthcoming), ‘Astonish the world with your new fibre mixture’ producing, promoting and forgetting mid-twentieth century man-made protein fibres, THE AGE OF PLASTIC: Ingenuity & Responsibility.
+- BROOKS, Mary M. (2017), ‘Astonish the world with your new fibre mixture’ producing, promoting and forgetting mid-twentieth century man-made protein fibres, in Madden, Odile, Charol, A. Elena, Cullen Cobb, Kim, DePriest, Paula T. & Koestler, Robert J. eds, THE AGE OF PLASTIC: Ingenuity & Responsibility.
 Washingron, D.C., USA, Smithsonian Institution Scholarly Press.

 - Brooks, Mary M. (2015), Sustaining Tacit and Embedded Knowledge in Textile Conservation and Textile and Dress Collections, in Summerour, R. & Zaret, C. eds, Textile Specialty Group, American Institute for Conservation, Annual Meeting, Postprints 24: Conservation: Sustainable Choices in Collection Care AIC 42nd Annual Meeting, 28-31 May 2014.
 San Francisco, USA, American Institute for Conservation of Historic and Artistic Works, Washington, 1-10.